Administrative & Creative Team

 In 2008-10, he represented the United States through its embassy in Spain, performing stories with noted childen‘s author Margaret Read MacDonald as part of US State Department‘s cultural programming.
 Fierst has released four audiotapes Monstrous Mischief, Tikun Olam (both Parents Choice Silver Honorees), Jewish Tales of Magic and Mysticism, and The American Spirit. http://www.geraldfierst.com

-Stacie Gogo (Actor) is currently in her fifth season with the Pushcart Players.
-Throughout her time with the company, she has performed in 7 different productions, and some of her favorites include Alice in Alice in Wonderland, Rosa in Ellis Island: Gateway to America, and Griselda (Cinderella’s Stepsister) in Happily Ever After.
+Stacie Gogo (Actor) is currently in her ninth season with the Pushcart Players.
+Throughout her time with the company, she has performed in 8 different productions, and some of her favorites include Alice in Alice in Wonderland, Rosa in Ellis Island: Gateway to America, and Cinderella and Griselda (Stepsister) in A Cinderella Tale.
 She attended Wilkes University where she obtained her B.A. in Musical Theatre with a Dance Minor.
-Since receiving her degree, Stacie has been seen performing around the country in several regional and touring productions, as well as Off-Broadway.
-Stacie has performed in 28 states, so far!
+Since receiving her degree, Stacie has been seen performing throughout the country in several regional and touring productions, as well as Off-Broadway.
 Some favorite roles include Penny Pingleton in Hairspray (Westchester Broadway Theatre), Tinkerbell in Peter Pan (Weathervane Repertory Theatre), Kit Kat Girl in Cabaret (The Players Theatre/Brooklyn Theatre Arts Project, NYC), and Lead Vocalist in Crusin’ Into the ‘70s (Joey Casella Productions, Poconos, PA).
-Stacie is a proud member of the Actors’ Equity Association.
+Stacie is also the choreographer and dance teacher for Fined Tuned Performing Arts, as well as Morris Knolls High School’s annual musical.
+Stacie is a proud member of Actors’ Equity Association. finetunedperformingarts.com

 Phebe Taylor (Actor) has been a Pushcart Player since 2004.
-She was recently seen flying around as Peter in Peter Pan at Beef and Boards Dinner Theatre.
-Phebe is a company member of the Heartland Actors’ Repertory Theatre in Indianapolis, appearing in the summer Shakespeare productions of The Merchant of Venice, Much Ado About Nothing, Two Gentlemen of Verona, The Tempest, and The Winter’s Tale.
+She has been seen competing in The 25th Annual Putnam County Spelling Bee at the Bristol Riverside Theatre and flying around as Peter in Peter Pan at Beef and Boards Dinner Theatre.
+Phebe is a member of the Indianapolis Shakespeare Company, appearing in the summer productions of The Merchant of Venice, Much Ado About Nothing, Two Gentlemen of Verona, The Tempest, and The Winter’s Tale.
 She is also a frequent performer at Indianapolis’ Phoenix Theatre, including such shows as Urinetown, Bloody Bloody Andrew Jackson, The Zippers of Zoomerville, Boston Marriage, Peter and the Starcatcher, and the National New Play Network’s “Rolling World Premiere” of End Days.
 A graduate of the Carnegie Mellon University School of Drama, Phebe lives in Queens and is an avid vintage toy and game collector.

 Gia Ware (Actor) is a graduate of Montclair State University, with a B.F.A. in Theatre.
 She’s an International Performer seen in Off- Broadway, Regional Productions, and International Tours around the World.
 At the young age of 8, she got her start as a vocalist at the Apollo Theater’s Amateur Night.
 Since perfecting her craft, she’s traveled the world singing and acting in various theatrical performances.
 Countries have included the United Kingdom, Switzerland, Japan, France, Taiwan and more.
 Favorite show’s include : National/ International Tour of Dreamgirls, Aida, and Little Shop of Horrors.
 In 2007 she was in the original cast for It Happened In Little Rock in Little Rock, Arkansas for the 50th anniversary of the Little Rock Nine.
 In 2015 she starred in the revised production of Little Rock leading to win the 2015 Barrymore Award.
 As a vocalist she’s been featured with VH1 events, Summerstage, and much more.
 She’s currently a vocalist and acting coach throughout the tri-state area.
 Along with her husband, Jonathan Ware, Gia is partial producer of The Reactivation Series.
 Her produced and written cartoon show Gia’s World can be seen on Youtube.
 “To God Be The Glory, Forever and Ever… AMEN.”